selvagurumanokaran/co2-emission-calculator/README.md

 `co2-calculator --start Hamburg --end Berlin --transportation-method medium-diesel-car`

-It is written leveraging the spring boot framework.
-It also uses Spring Shell for command lines.
-For Spring Shell reference, https://docs.spring.io/spring-shell/docs/current/reference/pdf/index.pdf

-The project used openrouteservice for calculating the distance between cities.
-To know more about openrouteservice, https://openrouteservice.org/

 ## Prerequisites

 - You have `Java 8` or above version installed.
+- You have maven `3.6.1` installed.
 - openrouteservice API key is set in the environment variable named `ORS_TOKEN`.

 ## Running

 1. Open the command line in your system.
+2. Build the project by running `mvn clean package`.
-2. Just run ` ./mvnw spring-boot:run` in case of Mac or Linux or `mvnw.cmd spring-boot:run` in case of Windows operating system from the root directory of this project.
+2. Just run ` ./co2-calculator` in case of Mac or Linux or `co2-calculator.bat` in case of Windows operating system from the root directory of this project.

-3. You will see a command line like `shell:>`.
-Start entering your commands.
+## Running test cases

+1. Open the command line in your system.
+2. Just run `mvn test` to run the test cases.